Jemile Weeks: San Diego Padres

-The San Diego Padres signed Weeks to a minor league contract with an invitation to spring training in 2016.
-He began the season with the El Paso Chihuahuas of the Class AAA Pacific Coast League, and was promoted to the major leagues on April 20.
+On January 14, 2016, Weeks signed a minor league contract with the San Diego Padres that included an invitation to spring training.
+He began the season with the El Paso Chihuahuas of the Triple-A Pacific Coast League, and was promoted to the major leagues on April 20.

 In 17 games with Padres, Weeks hit only .140 with 2 runs batted in and one stolen base.
+On October 26, Weeks was removed from the 40–man roster and sent outright to Triple–A, but rejected the assignment in favor of free agency.

 Chicago Cubs

-In December 2016, Weeks signed a minor league contract with the Chicago Cubs.
-In 63 games he hit .235 with 2 home runs and 24 runs batted in for the Iowa Cubs.
-He elected free agency on November 6, 2017.
+On December 22, 2016, Weeks signed a minor league contract with the Chicago Cubs organization.
+In 63 games he hit .235 with 2 home runs and 24 runs batted in for the Triple-A Iowa Cubs.
+He elected free agency following the season on November 6, 2017.

 Acereros de Monclova

 On February 13, 2018, Weeks signed with the Acereros de Monclova of the Mexican Baseball League.
 He was released on July 3, 2018.